 We inferred the probability that individual whales were female by first finding the parameter values for maxF, fr, maxM, and mr that minimized the total sum-of-squares given our data, using the optim function with the default Nelder-Mead algorithm in base R (R Core Team 2019).
 We initialized the optimizing algorithm using parameter estimates based on Nishiwaki’s et al.’s (1963) figure showing the relationship between total body length and NR estimates in which nose length was measured from the tip of the snout to the eyeball .

-Next, the posterior probability that each whale was female was estimated based on how close each point fell to the ‘female curve’ using the following equation for the likelihood of being female (Lfi):
+The posterior probability that each individual was female was estimated based on Bayes’ theorem under the prior assumption that individuals would be equally likely of either sex.
+Estimates of individuals’ likelihood of being female (Lfi) were computed based on how close each point fell to the ‘female curve’ following equation (8).

 Lfi= e-n-1 × resfi22×SS#8

-Where n is the total number of individuals, resfi is the residual between each individual’s observed NR and that predicted by the female curve, and SS is the sum of the residuals (both for the female and male curves).
-We then computed the posterior probability of an individual being a female Pfi by (assuming males and females are equally likely a priori):
+Where n is the total number of individuals, resfi is the residual between an individual’s observed NR and that predicted by the female curve, and SS is the sum of the residuals (both for the female and male curves).
+We then computed the posterior probability of an individual being a female (Pfi) using equation (9).

-Pfi= LiLfi+ Lmi#9
+Pfi= LifLfi+ Lmi#9

+We report our results in terms of P(f) but note that the probability of an individual being male under this framework is the direct opposite (P(m) = 1 – P(f)).

 To propagate the uncertainty associated with inter-image variation of in estimates of individual probability of being female, we applied a stratified bootstrap simulation by individual ID (Dixon 2001, Napoli et al. 2024).
 In each of 1000 iterations, we randomly sampled measurements collected from one still image for each individual whale.
 Sampled data was used to obtain optimized parameter values and individual probabilities of being female.
 Resulting estimates were then used to calculate mean values and 95th percentile confidence intervals (95% CI).
 For this analysis, we included only individuals with at least three measurements of TL, NRflipper, and NRdorsal.

-2(Cheney et al. 2022, Vivier et al. 2024, Robinson & Visona-Kelly 2025)(Nishiwaki et al. 1963, Ohsumi 1977, Best et al. 1984)
+We found the divergence between mature males and the rest of the measured whales was much less pronounced for NRdorsal measurements, which was associated with higher levels of uncertainty associated with sex inferences based on this metric.
+The results for models fit using NRdorsal and their corresponding posterior probabilities of being female estimates are summarized in Supplementary Material 2.

 2.4.1 Developmental stages

-We associated individual length (TL) to age classes defined in Table 1, which we delineated based on whaling-based research relating length measurements to analyses of gonadal development, stomach contents, and dentin layer based age estimates (Best 1979, Best et al. 1984, Rice 1989).
+We associated individual length (TL) to developmental stages defined in Table 1, which we delineated based on whaling-based research relating length measurements to analyses of gonadal development, stomach contents, and teeth-layer based age estimates (Best 1979, Best et al. 1984, Rice 1989).

 Table 1.
 Developmental stages for male and female sperm whales based analyses of whaling data (Best 1979, Best et al. 1984, Rice 1989).